The Warriors Announced The Signing Of A New Player

 The 25-year-old joins a Warriors team that is one of the best teams in the entire NBA.

-Prior to playing the Grizzlies, they were 25-6 in their first 31 games of the season, and are just a half-game behind the Phoenix Suns for the best record in the NBA and top spot in the west.
+The Warriors are 26-6 in their first 32 games of the 2021-22 season, and are the best team in the NBA and the top team in the Western Conference.

 Related stories on NBA basketball